 CAPCR formed in1983 under the leadership of Jamala Rogers and Zaki Baruti as a grassroots response to the police shooting death of Marilyn Banks.
 Because of CAPCR’s efforts the officer was brought to trial, but he was not found guilty.

-CAPCR re-formed in 1996 in response to the police shooting death of Garland Carter, identifying three top priorities: justice for Garland, forming a best practices Civilian Oversight Board (COB), gaining local control of the police department which had been controlled by the State of Missouri since the Civil War.
+CAPCR re-formed in 1996 in response to the police shooting death of Garland Carter, identifying three top priorities: 1) Justice for Garland, 2) Forming a best practices Civilian Oversight Board (COB), and 3) Gaining local control of the police department which had been controlled by the State of Missouri since the Civil War.

 The officer in Garland’s murder was able to resign and move to the County—a frequently repeated pattern.
 CAPCR formed rapid response teams to respond to a myriad of officer shootings but it quickly became obvious we could not get justice for individuals.
 We pooled all our efforts to make our first priority getting a COB.

 When that effort stalled due to a mayoral veto of legislation we got passed, we began a campaign for local control.

 Local control of the police was finalized in 2013.
 A COB was established in 2015.